arbor/sp-rest-api-cookbook/README.md

 If you want to render this you can use Emacs+Orgmode's Export (`C-e`) command to produce HTML, PDF, etc.

+Exporting from Emacs Orgmode as a LaTeX file is the easiest thing to do, then, assuming you have the LaTeX packages that are required, you can run the commands:

+   pdflatex -shell-escape sp-rest-api-tutorial
+   pdflatex -shell-escape sp-rest-api-tutorial
+   makeindex sp-rest-api-tutorial
+   pdflatex -shell-escape sp-rest-api-tutorial

+to produce a PDF file.

 ## Releases

 Rendered versions will be released periodically at this Github site;